poteto/hiring-without-whiteboards/README.md

 - [Interset](https://interset.com/careers) | Ottawa, Canada | Discussion of technical background and past experience.
 Relevant take-home project for junior developers
 - [Ithaka](https://www.ithaka.travel) | Mumbai, India | Phone interview followed by a small development task.
 Finally a phone interview with CEO.
 - [iTrellis](http://itrellis.com) | Seattle, WA | Phone screen, then a take-home project, then pairing (remote or on-site) with 3 developers on the take-home project.
+- [iZettle](https://jobs.izettle.com/jobs) | Stockholm, Sweden | Remote pair programming exercise, propose an architecture for an application an discuss about it in an informal format.

 ## J - L
 - [Jamasoftware](http://www.jamasoftware.com) | Portland, OR | Initial phone screen with hiring manager.
 In person pairing on project similar to day-to-day work with a separate cultural interview